Saracen (Quapaw chief): Early life

-Saracen (as he is known in English-language accounts) was born at Arkansas Post, Arkansas, around 1763; this had been part of territory claimed by France as La Louisiane.
+Saracen was born around 1735 at Arkansas Post, Louisiana.
 His father, François Sazarin (c.
-1720s-1763), was an interpreter at Arkansas Post, and the son of ethnic French parents Nicholas Sazarin and Anne Rolland who were settlers there.

-François married or had a common-law union (also called "the custom of the country") with a Quapaw woman, who was mother of the boy Saracen/Sarazin.
-He was raised as a Quapaw.
-François is recorded as formally having married Marie Lepine, an ethnic French woman, in 1752, but it is not known how long she lived.
-The Pine Bluff Commercial credited her in a 2019 article as Saracen's mother, but this does not seem as likely given the social dynamics of the period.
-The Quapaw Nation says that Saracen/Sarasen had a Quapaw mother.
+1720s–1763), was an interpreter at Arkansas Post and the son of Nicholas and Anne (née Rolland) Sazarin, who resided there.
+François married or had a common-law union with a Quapaw woman, who was Saracen's mother.
+As such, Saracen was a member of the Quapaw Nation.
+François married Marie Lepine, a Frenchwoman, in 1752; but it is not known how long she lived.
+The Pine Bluff Commercial credited her in a 2019 article as Saracen's mother, but this does not seem likely.

-Local European-American settlers credited Saracen as a hero for having saved two white children who were kidnapped by Chickasaw from a family of trappers near Pine Bluff.
-Saracen rowed down the Arkansas River the night of the abduction and located a Chickasaw camp near Arkansas Post, where Saracen "lifted up his tomahawk and gave the Quapaw war cry".
-The Chickasaw fled, leaving the children behind.
-For his action, Saracen was presented the Presidential Medal by James Miller, Governor of the Arkansas Territory.
-During the 1820s, he was also appointed by Miller as chief of the Quapaw, although he had no hereditary claim to that position.
+Indian removal

-Saracen was one of two signatories to a treaty in 1824 in which the Quapaw were pressured to cede land in Arkansas to the United States government in exchange for land with the Caddo people on the Red River in northeastern Louisiana.
+During the 1820s, Saracen was recognized by Arkansas Territorial Governor James Miller as chief of the Quapaw, although he had no hereditary claim to that position.
+He was one of two signatories to the treaty of 1824 in which the Quapaw were pressured to cede land in Arkansas to the United States government in exchange for land with the Caddo people on the Red River in northeastern Louisiana.
 The Quapaw moved there in early 1826.
 After floods destroyed their crops, 60 people died of starvation, including Saracen's wife.
 Saracen led one-fourth of the Quapaw back to land reserved for them on the Arkansas River, which they reached in 1827.

+Grave of Saracen in the St. Joseph's Cemetery at Pine Bluff, Arkansas, in 2015.